FAQs

 Both are safe and effective at filtering harmful UV energy when formulated and used properly.

-What is unique about zinc?
+What is unique about zinc oxide?

 Zinc oxide is a naturally occurring inorganic chemical that exhibits excellent broad-spectrum protection against UVB and UVA rays.